top of page

 Tick.

-Rotten eggs?
+Rotten eggs.

 Crude oil.

-I found the clearing and knelt beside the disturbed soil.
-The siphoning site looked fresh.
-The earth was too dark, too slick, the sheen unmistakable even in a weak beam of light.
-A narrow trench cut across the ground, exposing a metal pipe that should not have existed.
+The earth was dark and slick, the sheen unmistakable even under a weak beam of light.
+A narrow trench cut through the ground, exposing a metal pipe that should not have existed.

 A crack sounded deeper in the trees.